 Chatra is a nice blend of waterfalls, picnic spots, and lush greenery.
 Some of the popular tourist spots include Bhadrakali Temple, Kunda Cave, and Tamasin dark forests.
 Apart from that, there are many festivals that are celebrated in this district as well, which attract a lot of attention such as Bhadli Mela and Kundri Mela.

 Moreover, Chatra is the land that boasts the historical nuances of our past.
 This is a land associated with people such as Raja Ram Mohan Roy and even the Mughals.
 Not just that, it also has got an abundance of natural vistas where you can hope to click really good pictures.
-After all, what is travelling without taking some brilliant images of your journey!
+After all, what is traveling without taking some brilliant images of your journey!

 And if you are planning to visit Chatra India, then the best time to visit it would be between October and March, because the overall temperature is quite pleasant in these months, especially from the perspective of someone who is on a vacation here.